 Please send application with initial fee of £15, payable to ‘Catalyse’ to Frances Free, [postal address available on request].
 Tel: 07842 137745.
 The application or interview fee can be paid online by clicking here.

-The initial deadline for applications has now passed.
-If you would like to make a late application please contact us to discuss.
+The initial deadline for applications has passed but if you wish to submit a late application, please contact us.

-The 2018 intake commences training on 4th & 5th October.
-If you are interested in applying for a further intake, please contact us.
+The 2019 intake commences training on 3rd & 4th October.
+If you are interested in applying for a later intake, please contact us.

 Usually on the first day of training each year we have a short Question and Answer session between new trainees and past graduates – you can see some excerpts from those discussions in the document provided below ‘CAT Q&A FAQs’.
 Please contact us if you have any other queries by clicking on this link.

 Catalyse (formerly CAT North) has developed a successful CAT Practitioner Training programme in the North of England since 1992.
 It also offers in-house training and supervision, consultancy and research by arrangement.